benubah/control-gsoc-test/SampleControlProblem.md

+# Automatic Generation Control of Electric Power Systems

+## Formulation

-Power system generator are interconnect into a grid and automatic voltage regulators (AVR) and load frequency control (LFC) equipment are installed for each generator.
+Electric power system generators are interconnected into a grid and automatic voltage regulators (AVR) and load frequency control (LFC) equipment are installed for each generator.
 These controllers are set to take care of small changes in consumer load demand to maintain the frequency and voltage magnitude within specified limits so as to avoid electric power collapse.

 The diagram of Fig.1 is the schematic representation of the automatic voltage regulator and frequency control of a generator.
 ![alt text](https://github.com/benubah/control-gsoc-test/blob/master/Fig1_powersystem%20_schematicdiagram.png "Figure 1")

-Figure 1
+### Figure 1

 The primary step in the design and analysis of such a control system is its mathematical model with two most common